edef/tycho-buildnumber-issue/README.md

 in
 [this page](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)
-and as [a bug fix](https://issues.apache.org/jira/browse/MNG-2258) should have made it effective in Maven 3.0.3.
+and as [a bug fix](https://issues.apache.org/jira/browse/MNG-2258) should have made it effective in Maven 3.0.3 (test case fails using Maven 3.3.3).

 Related thread on `tycho-user` mailing list: https://dev.eclipse.org/mhonarc/lists/tycho-user/msg06632.html